Integr8 Fuels Launches Bunker Procurement App

 Bunker trader Integr8 Fuels has launched a marine fuel procurement mobile app, the company said Friday.

-The app features live bunker prices, news and research and allows buyers to submit enquiries and receive firm quotes in minutes, a spokesman for the company said by email.
+The app features bunker prices, news and research and allows buyers to submit enquiries and receive firm quotes, a spokesman for the company said by email.

 The app uses the ENGINE bunker platform as the basis for its procurement system, according to the company's website.